 Get kids used to making water their main beverage by serving it at each meal.
 Or, try other healthy choices such as fat-free or low-fat milk, or an unsweetened non-dairy beverage.
 Limit sugary beverages and fruit juice, and, for older kids who want a bubbly beverage, offer seltzer water instead of soda.

 However you incorporate MyPlate suggestions into your kids' meals, plan to do it for yourself!
 Whether they realize it or not, parents are their children's first nutrition teachers.
-Kids learn by example and they want to imitate parents.
+Kids learn by example and want to imitate parents.
 What parents eat will directly affect what a child eats.
 Be a good role model and create healthy eating habits for the entire family.